Genaker/reactmagento2/README.md

 # What is Babel for Magento?
 Babel is a JavaScript compiler
-Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
+Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backward-compatible version of JavaScript in current and older browsers or environments.
 Here are the main things Babel can do for you:

 Transform syntax:
 - Polyfill features that are missing in your target environment (through @babel/polyfill)